fbpx

 • Checking the construction history of the property (property valuation)

-• Drawing up contracts, such as the reservation agreement
+• Drawing up contracts and documents, such as the reservation agreement

 • Review the purchase and sale agreement and advise you on its legal consequences and obligations